This page provides guidance and resources for existing, or potential new providers and partners of our Holiday Activities and Food (HAF) Programme.

 As a person who works (paid or unpaid) with children and young people, you have a duty to refer any concerns you may have regarding the welfare of a child or young person in accordance with Solihull LSCP Multi-agency Procedures.

-You must refer your concerns to Solihull Children’s Social Work Services using the multi-agency referral form and if you are concerned about the immediate safety of a child or young person you should contact the Police on 999
+You must refer your concerns to Solihull Children’s Social Work Services using the inter-agency referral form and if you are concerned about the immediate safety of a child or young person you should contact the Police on 999

 The safeguarding contacts will provide useful information and signposting to support with reporting a concern.